hazelcast/hazelcast-code-samples/testing/README.md

     }
 ```

+The test class this method is extracted from is [OrderServiceWithListenerTest](src/test/java/com/hazelcast/samples/testing/junit4/OrderServiceWithListenerTest.java).

 ### Testing streaming applications

 Test streaming applications is also supported - this is done extending `JetTestSupport` (itself an extension